tiffanyj41/hermes/docs/glossary.md

 ## B

 ## C
+**Cargo**: Cargo is the object passed around in the state machine.
+Since we can never know until runtime where each state has derived from and where it will go next, we do not know what parameters to pass into each state.
+Cargo encapsulates all the parameters needed for each state in one object.
+It is defined in cargo.py and instantiated in hermesctl's main().

 **Content Vector**: Content Vector refers to the vector describing the content in the data.

 ## D